-1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III
+1. Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II

-- 1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional
+- 1. Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - 2.
+Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III

-- 1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ► I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ
+- 1. Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - 2.
+Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional

-- 1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ► I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ - ► For a small group of speakers, te-raising is obligatory
+- Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - 2.
+Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - For the largest group of speakers who allow te-raising, this raising is optional - ▶ I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ

-- 1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ► I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ - ► For a small group of speakers, te-raising is obligatory - 2.
-Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II
+- 1. Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - 2.
+Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ▶ I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ - ► For a small group of speakers, te-raising is obligatory

-- 1. Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ► I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ - ► For a small group of speakers, te-raising is obligatory - 2.
-Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - In addition, we also find te-doubling (not the main focus of this talk)
+- 1. Te-drop occurs in cluster types II and III, with higher frequencies for cluster type III than cluster type II - 2.
+Te-raising occurs in cluster types II and III, with higher frequencies for cluster type II than for cluster type III - ► For the largest group of speakers who allow te-raising, this raising is optional - ▶ I.e., for them the following implicational relation holds: if they allow te-raising, they also allow te in situ - ► For a small group of speakers, te-raising is obligatory - ▶ In addition, we also find te-doubling (not the main focus of this talk)

 - 1. The whole talk in a nutshell

 - 2. Methodology

-- 3. The data
+- 3 The data

 - 4. Prerequisites for the analysis

 - 5. The analysis

+- 6. Displaced morphology in verb clusters across Germanic

-- 6. Conclusion and outlook
+- 7. Conclusion and outlook